Turbo’s Guide to Econ

 That all changes with online.

 During an online event, you can earn materials by participating in a module.
+You get a perfect six hours of crafting, with no downtime between projects.
 You can complete actions on a Zone of Mechanics in a Discord channel, or you can send in a spread sheet of all of your Mind expenditures in game.
 The thing that changes is EFFICIENCY.
 There’s no wait at the Post Office for that item.
 You don’t have to walk across the Meadow to get that shiny new herb card.
 You don’t have to spend 20 minutes at a workbench in the Depot hammering away at that new armor, you can type a command into a channel and drink a cup of coffee.
-You can spend 30 hours at your computer typing in commands in a script way easier than you can sit and farm item cards in a live event.
-You can interact with all sorts of players from all over the network through the magic of the internet, and can trade digital currency to your heart’s content.
+You can spend hours at your computer typing in commands in a script way easier than you can sit and farm item cards in a live event.
+You can interact with all sorts of players from all over the network through the magic of the internet, and can trade digital item cards to your heart’s content, all while completing these econ behaviors.

 There’s no real way to compete with this effect, and I’m not sure there ever will be as long as online games continue to exist.
 National has made some big strides recently in providing expiration dates for stuff like meals and herb from online events, but online events are a HUGE advantage for the dedicated econ player.
 If you have a few players in your chapter that regularly exploit the online event for econ behaviors, they will have an advantage that you will never match if you only attend a live event.